BEST EXPERIENCES OF COLOMBIAN CULTURE

 Let Local Colombian People Share the Stories of Their Home, Culture & Identity!
 Dive in!

 Considering a trip to Colombia at the tip of South America?
+Explore BCD’s guide to the best experiences of Colombian culture.
 Once known for its drug-fueled violence, Colombia has made peace with its narco past and visitors can safely enjoy its dramatic scenery of rain forests, Andes mountains, coffee plantations, and Colonial cities dripping with Old World charm.
-Colombia's culture is a potpourri of indigenous, Spanish and African influences and while its traditions are diverse, a warm welcome is the common denominator.
-Here's our bird's-eye-view of Colombia's cultural attractions, followed by a growing collection of stories and interviews on places to go and people to meet!
+Colombian culture is a potpourri of indigenous, Spanish and African influences and while its traditions are diverse, a warm welcome is the common denominator.
+Here's our bird's-eye-view of the best of Colombian cultural, followed by a growing collection of stories and interviews on places to go and people to meet!

 Breathtaking beauty abounds in Bogota, from the gorgeous Baroque art of 17th century Church of Santa Clara to the skyline of steeples against the backdrop of verdant mountains, to the spectacular vistas from 10,000 feet atop Montserrat.
 The hip and vibrant neighborhood of La Candelaria is an al fresco gallery of thought-provoking graffiti murals; Museo Botero offers a collection of works by one of Latin America's most-recognized artists; and the Museo del Oro tells the story of how gold has shaped the history, beliefs and lifestyles of Colombians from pre-Hispanic cultures through today.